astronomer/airflow-guides/guides/astro-cli.md

 ### Deployment

+Now that you've configured the astro-cli to point at your Astronomer EE deployment, you're ready to push your first DAG.

+#### 1. Find your Release Name

-We have now configured the astro-cli to point at your Astronomer EE deploy and are ready to push your first DAG.
-You will need the release name of your Astronomer EE deployment.
-This release name was created by the Helm package manager during your Astronomer EE deploy.
-If you are unsure of what release name was created for your deploy, you can run `helm ls` to get a list of all Helm releases and find the one that has an "Updated" timestamp corresponding to the time at which you deployed Astronomer EE.
-If it is still unclear which Helm release you should deploy to, it is best to contact your cluster Administrator.
+To push your DAG, you'll need the release name of your Astronomer EE deployment.
+A few notes:

+- This release name was created by the Helm package manager during your Astronomer EE deploy

+- If you are unsure of what release name was created for your deploy, you can run `helm ls` to get a list of all Helm releases and find the one that has an "Updated" timestamp corresponding to the time at which you deployed Astronomer EE.

+- If you're still not sure which Helm release you should deploy to, reach out to your cluster Administrator.

+#### 2. Run our deploy command

 ```bash
 astro airflow deploy [release-name]
 ```

-If you do not include a release name, you will be prompted to choose from a deployment in the workspace you are pointing to.
-After deploying, you will see some stdout as the CLI builds and pushes images to your private registry.
-After a deploy, you can view your updated instance.
-Go to `app.[baseDomain]` to view a list of deployments and your workspace.
+If you do NOT include a release name, you will be prompted to choose from a deployment in the workspace you are pointing to.

+After deploying, you'll see some stdout as the CLI builds and pushes images to your private registry.

+### Check your Instance

+After a deploy, you should see your updated instance.

+If you're running our Enterprise Edition, go to `app.[baseDomain]` to view your list of deployments and workspace.

+If you're running our Cloud Edition, go to: https://app.astronomer.cloud/deployments